What is Active Investing?

 Combining Active and Passive Investing Strategies

 Many investors choose to combine active and passive investing strategies in their portfolios to balance the potential for outperformance with the benefits of diversification and lower costs.
 For example, an investor might allocate a portion of their portfolio to actively managed funds or individual stocks while using passive index funds or ETFs as a core holding.
+Here are a few examples of how investors can combine active and passive strategies:

 - Core-Satellite Approach: Use passive investments for the core of the portfolio to achieve market returns, and allocate a smaller portion to active investments aimed at achieving higher returns.
 This approach can help manage risk while seeking additional gains.